Anandkr21/Covid-Vaccination/README.md

-# Covid-19 Vaccination Website  <a href="https://prismatic-phoenix-26d835.netlify.app/">Live View</a>
+# Covid-19 Vaccination Website  <a href="https://graceful-pie-7f2ccf.netlify.app/">Live View</a>

-This website is made for <a href="https://prismatic-phoenix-26d835.netlify.app/">Covid-19 Vaccination</a> so that people can vaccinate and prevent theirself and stop spreading Corona Virus to others.
+This website is made for <a href="https://graceful-pie-7f2ccf.netlify.app/">Covid-19 Vaccination</a> so that people can vaccinate and prevent their self and stop spreading Corona Virus to others.

-Users can click on navbar to get more information about website.
-User can register and login on this website.
+Users can click on navbar to get more information about website and also can Register and Login on this website.

 ## Follow some simple steps for vaccination:-